-Best Geiger Counter for Radiation Detection
+Best Geiger Counters for Radiation Detection

 A Geiger counter can be a niche tool for preparedness, but it is one of those tools that is irreplaceable when you actually need it.
-There are many types of Geiger counters available and they are not just used during radiological emergencies.
+There are many types of Geiger counters available, and they are not just used during radiological emergencies.

 Demand in the industrial sector drives down the costs of Geiger counters for everyone.
 This is good news for emergency responders, preppers, and survivalists since it keeps the specialty tool from breaking our budget.